On local regularity estimates for fractional powers of parabolic operators with time-dependent measurable coefficients: Introduction and background

-To give some background concerning our definition of $\cH^s=(\partial_t -\div_{x} ( A(x,t)\nabla_{x}))^s$, which in particular relates to the non-degenerate case $s=1/2$ in \eqref{DN2+} and \eqref{DN1+}, we note that the second author, together with P. Auscher and M. Egert, has recently given significant contributions the theory of boundary value problems for second order parabolic equations (and systems) of the form
+Our work, and the definition of $\cH^s=(\partial_t -\div_{x} ( A(x,t)\nabla_{x}))^s$, is rooted in recent work of the second author, together with P. Auscher and M. Egert, concerning boundary value problems for second order parabolic equations (and systems) of the form

 in the upper-half parabolic space $\mathbb R_+^{n+2}:=\{(\lambda,x,t)\in \mathbb R\times \mathbb R^n\times \mathbb R:\ \lambda>0\}$, $n\geq 1$, with boundary determined by $\lambda=0$, assuming only bounded, measurable, uniformly elliptic and complex coefficients.
 In~\cite{N2, CNS, N1}, the solvability for Dirichlet, regularity and Neumann problems with data in $\L^2$ was established for parabolic equations as \eqref{eq1l} under the additional assumptions that the elliptic part is independent of the time variable $t$ and that it has either constant (complex) coefficients, real symmetric coefficients, or small perturbations thereof.
 The analysis in \cite{N2, CNS, N1} was advanced further in~\cite{AEN}, where a first order strategy to study boundary value problems for parabolic systems with second order elliptic part in the upper half-space was developed.
 The outcome of~\cite{AEN} was the possibility to address arbitrary parabolic equations (and systems) as in \eqref{eq1l} with coefficients depending also on time and the transverse variable with additional transversal regularity.
 Also, in \cite{AEN1} parabolic equations as in \eqref{eq1l} were considered, assuming that the coefficients are real, bounded, measurable, uniformly elliptic, but not necessarily symmetric, and the solvability of the Dirichlet problem with data in $\L^p$ was established.